temporalio/temporal-ecommerce/content/part1.md

 ## Adding and removing elements from the cart

 In order to support adding and removing elements from the cart, the Workflow needs to respond to different types of signals.
-Signals let you send arbitrary signals to Workflows.
+Signals are a way to notify Workflows of external events.
 The following code listens to a Signal channel for messages that either add or remove items from a shopping cart.

 ```golang